canonical/manual-tls-certificates-operator/README.md

 juju run tls-certificates-operator/leader get-outstanding-certificate-requests
 ```

-The second action is used to get the certificate request and its information of a specific relation by providing the relation_id as a parameter:
+The second action is used to get the certificate requests and their information from a specific relation by providing the relation_id as a parameter:

 ```bash
 juju run tls-certificates-operator/leader get-certificate-request \
   relation-id=<id>
 ```

-The third action allows the user to provide the certifcates and specify the csr.
+The third action allows the user to provide the certificates and specify the csr.
 ```bash
 juju run tls-certificates-operator/leader provide-certificate \
   relation-id=<id> \